ghd7262/ghd7262.github.io/_posts/2018-04-29-codility-tape-equilibrium.md

 layout: post
 title: Codility Lessons - Tape Equilibrium
 category: Algorithms
-tags: Tape_Equilibrium
+tags:
 ---

-This problem kind of caught me off guard.

-First of all, I needed to make sure that the boundaries are not added/subtracted redundantly.
+I needed to make sure that the boundaries are not added/subtracted redundantly.

 And I had this mistaken thought that the candidate differences would be adjacent to each other.
 As a result, I checked for the 'mid-point' where the two candidates would be with the following condition: `leftSum > rightSum`.
-But this was obviously wrong considering the existence of negative numbers.
+But this was obviously wrong considering the possible existence of negative numbers.

 So I learned two things:
 1. Be aware of boundary conditions.